21-Jan-2017, 23:08 UT/GMT

 This short extract gives you a taste of the personal "Child's Horoscope" by Liz Greene.
 The small samples taken from various chapters convey an impression of the complete horoscope (18-25 pages) which can be ordered as an E-Horoscope or a bound book in the AstroShop.Most parents long to provide their children with the best they can offer on every level.
 But what is "the best"?
 The birth horoscope of a child is a map of patterns and potentials which exist in that child from the moment of birth.
 Encouragement of these potentials in childhood can help a child to develop greater confidence and hope for a future which is more authentically his or her own, so that greater happiness and fulfillment are possible later in life.
 II.
 Your Child's Psychological Type

 In this concise chapter Liz Greene describes the child's general temperament and his characteristic approach to life.The rich array of individual abilities and potentials portrayed in Gerald W.'s birth horoscope is set against the background of an inherent temperament bias which may be partly hereditary but is also the reflection of a mysterious essence which belongs to him alone.
 This mysterious "something" is already at work within Gerald W., helping him to develop his personality along the lines which are healthiest and most natural to him. [..]
-This is not because he has a weak personality far from it but because solitude makes him feel as though the bottom has dropped out of the world.
-At school he may respond far more positively to the personal relationships he is able to make with teachers and friends than [...]
+At school he may respond far more positively to the personal relationships he is able to make with teachers and friends than to the actual subjects studied, for it is the inspiration of another person's interest and concern which allow him to develop his learning skills [...]
 III.
 The Characters in the Story

 This is one of the most comprehensive chapters of the "Child's Horoscope".
 This short version touches only on a few of the central characters in your child's personality.
 The complete report provides a detailed description on 7-9 pages.The tension between the main characters in Gerald W.'s inner story is the source of energy which provides the impetus for growth, movement and the formation of a healthy individuality. [..]
-Introverted and serious, he has a vital and ever-present connection with the inner world of the imagination and the soul.
 Throughout childhood he will always prefer a few real friends to the collective world of clubs and teams.
-He may be difficult to get to know, even [...]
-Because Gerald W. has a serious nature, events and people make deep and lasting impressions, both positive and negative, which he may retain for many years.
-Although he has a fine sense of humour, his ideas of what is funny may have a surprisingly subtle edge.
-The stories [...]
+He may be difficult to get to know, even for a loving parent, and there will be facets of his personality that he does not share even with close family members and [...] [..]
+Slights and mockery hit hard and go on hurting for a long time, and it is pointless to tell him that the other child "didn't mean any harm" so make up and be friends again.
+Gerald W.'s perceptions are acute, and if he recoils from classmates because of such incidents, then [...]
 Hidden traits [..]
-Yet his desire to be popular and an accepted part of a group is actually very great.
-These two aspects of his nature generate an internal conflict which could be extremely creative if he can be helped to accept the fact that his need for the approval of the collective does [...]
+These two aspects of his nature generate an internal conflict which could be extremely creative if he can be helped to accept the fact that his need for the approval of the collective does not have to lead to hurt, humiliation or the loss of his individuality.
+He would [...]
 IV.
 Emotional Needs and Patterns in Relationships

 Knowing about their child's fears can help parents to react with love and understanding in challenging situations.
 The child's main fears and insecurities are described on 2-3 pages in the full report.VI.
 Looking toward the future